Yoast/wordpress-seo/readme.txt

 = 16.9 =
 Release Date: August 10th, 2021

+Meet Yoast SEO 16.9: This release comes with two new image SEO assessments and improved performance.
+Happy updating!
+Read more about what’s new in Yoast SEO 16.9 in [our release post](https://yoa.st/release-16-9)!

 Enhancements:

 * Splits the `Image alt attributes` assessment into two assessments.
 The `Images` assessment checks if the page contains at least one image.
 The `Image Keyphrase` assessment checks if the images have alt texts, and if those alt texts contain the keyphrase.